 There are other features which give you convenience.
-A juicer that has a large feeding tube for instance, means you can put in large chunks, enabling you to skip the tedious chore of chopping your produce into small pieces.
-A large disposal spouts is also a good features as large spouts do not easily get clogged up and have the added advantage of producing a higher volume of juice.
+A juicer that has a large feeding tube, for instance, means you can put in large chunks, enabling you to skip the tedious chore of chopping your produce into small pieces.
+A large disposal spout is also a good feature as large spouts do not easily get clogged up and have the added advantage of producing a higher volume of juice.

 With regards to speed, you may be tempted to go for the faster ones but you must realize that you may be sacrificing nutrition for speed.
 For in general, slow-moving juicers produce juice that is of higher quality and quantity and has a better shelf life.

 If you are a newbie at juicing, you may be hesitant to spend on the pricier model.
 However, it’s not only the price of the juicer that you should consider but the cost of the whole juicing process over time.
 To illustrate, the cheaper centrifugal juicers are not as efficient as the masticating or triturating ones such that there are lower juice yield and much wastage of produce.